EDI-N/Docs_en/docs/Legal_info/Rules.rst

 4.1 User sessions
 ----------------------------------------------------------------

-By default, the User of «EDI+ESD», «Distribution», «E-Certificates», «E-Specification», «Have Product», «Commercial offer» services is granted access of 1 session (1 User in one browser can perform actions in these services).
-If n "Additional sessions" are purchased in the Balance and tariff selection, then such User can work with the above services in n + 1 sessions (log in in n + 1 browsers) at the same time.
-Restrictions on use of user sessions which are provided with Terms of Use do not apply to «Vilnyi», «E-TTN», «Products», «Tender» services.
+By default, the User of «EDI Network», «Market», «E-Certificates», «E-Specification», «Commercial offer» services is granted access of 1 session (it is meant that at the same time only 1 User in the 1 browser can use the specified services).
+If **n "Additional sessions"** are purchased, then such User can work with the above services in **"n + 1 sessions"** at the same time.
+Restrictions on use of user sessions which are provided with Terms of Use do not apply to «Vilnyi», «E-TTN v2», «Products», «Tender» services.

 5 Platform usage procedure
 ==================================================